JetBrains/space-dotnet-sdk/README.md

     .GetProfileAsync(ProfileIdentifier.Username("Heather.Stewart"));
 ```

-A `TDMemberProfileDto`, which is the type returned by `GetProfileByUsernameAsync`, also has a `Managers` property.
+A `TDMemberProfileDto`, which is the type returned by `GetProfileAsync`, also has a `Managers` property.
 This property is a collection of nested `TDMemberProfileDto`, and is not retrieved by default.

 #### Nested Properties